Shiva-sankaran/QLIP/README.md

 ## General Description

 We train a quantum visual encoder equipped with 4 qubits.
 Our primary contribution is making the quantum visual encoder compatible with exisiting torch GPU and contrastive learning framework.
+More information is in the QLIP section below.

+## NLP Concepts

+[1.
+Syntax]: We use pretrained biomedical tokenizer to tokenize the input text.
+[2.
+Semantics]: We learn visual and text embeddings to learn a unifed latent space for both modalities through contrastive learning.
+[3.
+Transformer LLMs]: We use pertrained transformer based text encoder to get text embeddings.
+The LLM was trained on biomedical dataset.
+[4.
+Applications]: We use image-text and text-image retrieval tasks to evaluate our model's performance

 # QCLIP